Skip to main content

 [revoked]

 State transitions are one-way.
 A revoked certificate cannot be reinstated.
-A revoked or expired certificate cannot return to issued.
 If a certificate was revoked in error, you must issue a new one.

 Revoking a certificate